 Ask for project references that you think are comparable to your organization.
-Spending a few minutes on a call with a former client can give you deeper insight into company's skills, customer service and culture.
+Spending a few minutes on a call with a former client can give you deeper insight into a company's skills, customer service, and culture.
 Here's a list of questions that might be helpful to ask in a reference interview:

 - Did the company deliver what it promised (in writing)?

 - Were interactions timely and professional?
 (If that is important to you)

 - Were there any delays in delivery timeline that was not based on your organization's delay?

 - Were there any revisions in the project?

 - How did the company handle those revisions?

 9. Pick for aptitude in the field as well as skill sets.

 Much of the CRM software that non-profits use, like the Salsa Platform or Luminate Online are full of complexity.
 Be sure that web developers you choose know and understand you software niche.
 A good web developers for non-profits know their web basics , but are also savvy in one or more non-profit CRM software suites.
 Keep in mind that it’s not always easy to find someone who knows your specific software suite.
 Look for someone who has a knowledge of similar software.
 For example a person with extensive experience in Luminate Online or Salsa is likely to be able to figure out Engaging Networks or Bloomerang fairly quickly.

 Hopefully, these tips can help your organization find the right web developer.
 Just remember to evaluate your needs first and choose a developer with experience and expertise in the areas you want help with.